-This rug is double crocheted by using 3 pieces of yarn at once, which gives it plenty of weight on the floor.
+This rectangular crochet rug is double crocheted by using three pieces of yarn at once, which gives it plenty of weight on the floor.
 It requires a large hook to crochet with three pieces of yarn at the same time.
 The great thing about making your own bathroom accessories is that you can customize the colors and sizes to your own liking.

-The potholder was crocheted using the same pattern as the washcloth; except it was done by crocheting through only one loop of the previous row to give it a ridged pattern.
+The crocheted potholder was made by crocheting through only one loop of the previous row to give it a ridged pattern.
 A chain stitch was used at the end to create a loop for hanging the potholder.
 Nothing makes baking more fun than using your own custom crocheted potholder.

-The scarf is crocheted through only one loop of the previous row to create a ridge pattern also.
+The madecheted through only one loop of the previous row to create a ridge pattern also.
 It is a quick and easy project to crochet.